AI marketing – it’s the next big thing.

 Marketers know that AI is the path to the new currencies in the digital economy – personalisation, speed and intelligence.
 Every business is an AI powered business and marketing can help lead the way.”

 It can, indeed.
-In a study by Forrester Consulting, a survey of 717 business leaders was conducted to determine how ready they are to take on AI marketing.
+In a study by Forrester Consulting, a survey of 717 business leaders was conducted to determine how ready their marketing teams are to take on AI marketing.
 It was found that they are indeed ready and have the number one objective of using the technology to drive revenue growth, with offering a better service that meets the evolving expectations of customers not far behind.

 (Image source: emarsys.com)